 Jackson hailed from Hampton, Virginia.
-She graduated with high marks from high school and received a bachelor of science degree from the Hampton Institute in Mathematics and Physical Science, according to a biography posted on NASA's website.
-She began her career as a schoolteacher, and took on several other jobs before joining NACA.
+She graduated with high marks from high school and received a bachelor of science degree from the Hampton Institute in Mathematics and Physical Science, according to a biography written by Gloria R. Champine for NASA.
+Jackson began her career as a schoolteacher, and had several other jobs before joining NACA.

 As a computer with the all-black West Area Computing section, she was involved with wind tunnels and flight experiments.
 Her job was to extract the relevant data from experiments and flight tests.
 She also tried to help other women advance in their career, according to the biography, by advising them on what educational opportunities to pursue.

-"She discovered that occasionally it was something as simple as a lack of a couple of courses, or perhaps the location of the individual, or perhaps the assignments given them, and of course, the ever present glass ceiling that most women seemed to encounter," stated the biography.
+"She discovered that occasionally it was something as simple as a lack of a couple of courses, or perhaps the location of the individual, or perhaps the assignments given them, and of course, the ever present glass ceiling that most women seemed to encounter," Champine wrote.

 After 30 years with NACA and NASA (at which point she was an engineer), Jackson decided to become an equal opportunity specialist to help women and minorities.
 Although described as a behind-the-scenes sort of worker, she helped many people get promoted or become supervisors.
 She retired from NASA in 1985.
 Jackson died on Feb.
 11, 2005 at the age of 83.